Welshpool railway station: Present station

 There was some severe rationalisation of services under the Beeching cuts in the 1960s, with the old Cambrian main line to via closed to passengers in January 1965; most local stations towards following suit later that year.
 Two of the four platforms at the old station were later taken out of use.
 Subsequent development of the A483 road Welshpool bypass, which opened in July 1993, required the railway line to be shifted to the south.
-To enable this, the original station was closed and a new single island platform was constructed by British Rail north of it, to allow realignment in May 1992.
+To enable this, the original station was closed and a new single island platform was constructed by British Rail north of it, to allow realignment in 1992.

 The replacement station platform is reached by a pedestrian bridge crossing both the railway and the A483, with long uncovered inclines to the north and stepped access from the south.
 The original station building can still be seen across the road.

 Facilities

-There are no facilities beyond a ticket vending machine, small shelter, bench seating, passenger information displays and a customer help point; though the National Rail Enquiries station page does have directions to a local travel agent with National Rail ticketing facilities.
+There are no facilities beyond a ticket vending machine, small shelter, bench seating, passenger information displays and a customer help point.

-The passing loop was later extended southwards to 2.5 mi to allow for an hourly train service and to reduce the impact of delays on the line.